Ameba-AIoT/ameba-arduino-doc/source/ameba_pro2/amb82-mini/Example_Guides/Multimedia/RTSP Streaming V7RC.rst

 -------
 In this example, the Ameba board is used to stream video from the on-board camera sensor (JXF37) to V7RC mobile app via RTSP (Real Time Streaming Protocol).
 V7RC is a remote controller APP that provides two kinds of control UI: 2 channels for RC cars, and 4 channels for tanks and bulldozers.

-Open the StreamRTSP example in "File" -> "Examples" -> "AmebaMultimedia" -> "StreamRTSP" -> "V7RC".
+Open the StreamRTSP example in :guilabel:`File -> Examples -> AmebaMultimedia -> StreamRTSP -> V7RC`

 |image01|